 If your device doesn’t support VPN apps and doesn’t allow you to change DNS servers (Roku, Chromecast), then you can still connect it to the VPN via a wi-fi router.
 If your router firmware supports it, you can set up a VPN on it manually.
 However, ExpressVPN has a better option.

 ExpressVPN’s router firmware is free and completely replaces a router’s existing firmware.
 It comes pre-configured with all of ExpressVPN’s servers, as well as a ton of other features that let you control which devices in your home use the VPN, which use MediaStreamer, and which use a standard, direct connection.

 A router only counts as one device, no matter how many other devices connect to the VPN through it.
-So if the three-device connection allowance isn’t enough, this is a good option.
+So if the five-device connection allowance isn’t enough, this is a good option.

 Streaming, Netflix, and Kodi

 Does ExpressVPN work with Netflix?